nopnop2002/Raspberry-ili9325/README.md

 # Software requirement
 - WiringPi Library
  This project uses only GPIOs, so it may work with WiringPi libraries ported to other boards.
+ As far as I know, there are these libraries.
+ - WiringPi for OrangePi
  If you use it for anything other than RPI, you may need to change the GPIO number.

 ----